rfwlab/rfw/docs/articles/essentials/lifecycle-hooks.md

 }
 ```

-Use this hook for side effects that must occur after every render.
+Use this for side effects that must occur after every render, such as syncing with external APIs or libraries.

+---

-## Unmount
+## OnUnmount

-Before a component is removed, `OnUnmount` executes.
-Clean up any external resources to avoid leaks:
+Runs before the component is removed:

 ```go
 func (c *Widget) OnUnmount() {